In this article, we’ll learn how to use Crunchbase API to import Crunchbase data to Google Sheets.

 Generate Crunchbase API key

-To get access to your personal API key, complete the steps below:
+To get generate Crunchbase API key, follow the steps below.

-8. The key will be generated after a few seconds and shown in dialog box.
-Copy the key.
+8. The Crunchbase API key will be generated after a few seconds and shown in dialog box.
+Note the key and keep it confidential.

-We’ll be using SwaggerHub to choose the endpoint and generate the API request URL for the endpoint.
+We’ll use SmartBear SwaggerHub to choose the endpoint and generate the API request URL for the endpoint.
 The SwaggerHub interface is an easier, more user-friendly and less technical documentation.

-To access request and response functionality within SwaggerHub, we need to first authorise it.
+To access Crunchbase API data and response functionality within SmartBear SwaggerHub, we need to first authorise it.
 Click the Authorize button.

 In the Value field, enter your API key and click Authorize.